 We are hosting not one, but two royal weddings this year.
 On this page you will find a comprehensive guide to everything that you as a visitor to Windsor may need to know.

-Later as Summer turns to Autumn Princess Eugenie and Jack Brooksbank will also tie the knot at St Georges Chapel in Windsor.
+In October Princess Eugenie and Jack Brooksbank will also tie the knot at St Georges Chapel in Windsor.
 This will be a much smaller and largely private event.

-Visitors visiting for either weekend should be sure and not miss visiting Windsor’s other Royal Wedding Venue.
+Visitors visiting for the weekend should be sure and not miss visiting Windsor’s other Royal Wedding Venue.
 Our beautiful Guildhall in the centre of town, just a minutes walk from the Castle entrance was where Prince Charles and Camilla, Duchess of Cornwall were wed back in 2005.

 Getting to Windsor